 Note: Your Info Palette also shows the document profile.
 If it’s not there, choose “Palette Options” from the palette menu to turn it on.
 Easy!

-Sometimes we want to post a close-up section of one of our photos on a forum, so that people can analyze the sharpness, or the noise, or some pixel-related problem.
+Sometimes we want to post a close-up section of one of our photos on a forum, so that people can analyse the sharpness, or the noise, or some pixel-related problem.
 This is referred to as a “100% crop”.

 Here are two ways of doing this in Photoshop:

 (b) Use the Hand Tool to view the intended part of the image

 (c) Choose your Crop Tool, and press the “Clear” button to remove any values in the Options Bar

 (d) Crop a section and save it.
 Easy!